Denifia/rg35xx/Roms/APPS/Reload Overlays.md

 Automation to help you swap overlays by "playing" an overlay as if it was a game rom.

+## Note

+As mentioned in the [original creators readme](https://www.reddit.com/r/RG35XX/comments/124ifth/comment/jdzdns3).

+> Press Menu+Select in game to bring the overlay
+>
+>Retroarch settings >> on screen display >> allow the on screen notifications >> Change font size to 1 Then FPS display will be invisible.
+>
+>It’s not real overlay feature.
+It just use commands to replace the notification-overlay.png.
+Most overlays came from Miyoo stock os.

 ## Setup

 This works for 1 or 2 SD CARD setups and edits the coremapping.json for you make it all work.